ryansheehy0/CMS_Blog_Site/README.md

 ## Description
 A CMS blog site where developers can publish their blog posts and comment on other developers' posts.

-## Plugins
-- Handlebars
-- Express
-- mysql2
-- Sequelize
-- express-session for authentication
-- tailwind

-Follow the MVC paradigm.

 ## Todo
-- Visiting for the first time
-  - Home page
-  - Navbar: Home, Dashboard, Login
-- Home page
-  - Posted blogs in a list
-- Login page
-  - Login or sign up
-- Sign up
-  - Username and password
-  - Save user credentials
-- Visit site at another time
-  - Login page
-- Home page
-  - Click on posts to leave comment
-- When logged in option to log out
-- Deploy to Heroku

-- Find way to edit posts
-- Find ay to add comments
-- Database Schema
-- Login/Create account

 - Add comments on home page only when logged in
+  - Click on post to bring to comments page
+  - Post new comment
 - New post
 - Edit post
 - Delete post
+- Double check all requirements
+- Deploy to Heroku